Solomon R. Guggenheim Museum: 1960s

 When Messer joined the Guggenheim, the museum's ability to present artworks was still doubted because of the tilted and curved walls.
-Almost immediately after becoming director, in 1962, Messer put on a large exhibition that combined the Guggenheim's paintings with sculptures on loan from the Hirshhorn collection.
-In particular, there were difficulties installing three-dimensional sculptures because the slope of the floor, and the curvature of the walls could combine to produce vexing optical illusions.
+Almost immediately after becoming director, in 1962, he put on a large exhibition that combined the Guggenheim's paintings with sculptures on loan from the Hirshhorn collection.
+In particular, there were difficulties installing three-dimensional sculptures because the slope of the floor and the curvature of the walls could combine to produce vexing optical illusions.
 Though the combination proved generally to work well in the Guggenheim, Messer recalled that, at the time, "I was scared.
 I half felt that this would be my last exhibition."
-Messer had staged a smaller sculpture exhibition the previous year, in which he discovered how to compensate for the space's unusual geometry by constructing special plinths at a particular angle, but this was impossible for one piece, an Alexander Calder mobile whose wire inevitably hung at a true plumb vertical.
+He had staged a smaller sculpture exhibition the previous year, where he learned how to compensate for the space's unusual geometry by constructing special plinths at a particular angle, but this was impossible for one piece, an Alexander Calder mobile whose wire inevitably hung at a true plumb vertical.

-Messer acquired a private collection from art dealer Justin Thannhauser in 1963.
-Following this acquisition, the Guggenheim Museum hired Peters to renovate the monitor's second floor.
+After Messer acquired a private collection from art dealer Justin Thannhauser in 1963, the Guggenheim hired Peters to renovate the monitor's second floor.
 Thannhauser's collection was displayed within the monitor after the renovation was completed in 1965.
 The foundation auctioned off artwork from the 15th and 16th centuries, which was incompatible with the museum's modern-art collection.
 Rebay, who died in 1967, bequeathed over 600 artworks to the Guggenheim, although the museum did not receive the collection until 1971.
 To raise money for further acquisitions, such as the works in Rebay's collections, the Guggenheim also sold off some modern artwork, including several Kandinsky works.

 To accommodate the expanding collection, in 1963, the Guggenheim announced plans for a four-story annex, which the New York City Board of Standards and Appeals approved the next year.
-The annex was downsized to two stories in 1966 due to complaints from local residents, and it was completed in 1968.
-This freed up space on the top two levels of the main gallery, which had been used as workshops and storage space ever since the building had opened.
+William Wesley Peters of Taliesin Associated Architects, the successor firm to Wright's practice, designed the addition.
+The annex was downsized to two stories in 1966 due to complaints from local residents, and was completed in 1968.
+This freed up space on the main gallery's top two levels, which had been used as workshops and storage space ever since the building opened.
 Museum officials opened the top levels to the public in 1968.